OpenNews/srccon/scholarships.md

 * People of color, women, and other underrepresented groups in technology are strongly encouraged to apply

 ## How to Apply
-The application will be part of our call for participation form.
+The application is part of our [call for participation form](/participation/form/).
+Apply by April 24.

 ## When Notifications Go Out
 Notifications for scholarships will go out alongside other notifications as part of the call for participation.
+You'll hear from us by May 10.

 ## What Happens After SRCCON
 You tell us how it went!
 We&rsquo;ll send you a short followup survey and will be excited to check out any blog posts or code repos that come out of your participation at SRCCON.